 - Defense of a subprime mortgage originator in significant “put-back” actions brought by RMBS servicer/trustee in SDNY for claims over $1 billion.
 The cases ended on motions for summary judgment that were upheld in February 2022 by the Second Circuit Court of Appeals.

-- Representation of an electric utility in Federal court in Florida against breach of contract claims arising from a 30-year Tolling Agreement with purchase options related to a proposed gas-fired generation plant.
+- Defense of an electric utility in Federal court in Florida against breach of contract claims over $600 million arising from a 30-year Tolling Agreement with purchase options related to a proposed gas-fired generation plant.

 - Representation of Waste Management, Inc. in RICO claim against New Orleans landfill owners arising out of Hurricane Katrina waste contracts.